Posted: Mon 2nd Jan 2023

 Unlike normal goals and targets, a BHAG has to feel compelling and adventurous.
 It should have the power to excite people and stimulate creativity over a number of years.
 A famous example is President Kennedy's 1961 announcement that he wanted to send an American safely to the moon before the end of the decade.

 The targets you set for the year should be ambitious but achievable.
-If you've chosen a long-term goal or goals, annual targets should act as milestones for you to gauge how much progress you are making.
+If you've chosen a long-term goal or goals, annual targets should act as milestones for you to gauge how much progress you're making.

 It's crucial to assign metrics to each target you set.
 Rather than deciding that you want more customers or better visibility in the local area, push yourself to dig into the details and quantify what success would look like.